mario-gellrich-zhaw/test/README.md

 4. **Check Permissions**
    - Verify that you have the necessary access (e.g., write or collaborator access) to interact directly with the repository.
+   - You can do this by changing code in your Jupyter Notebook and try to commit and sync the changes.
    - If unsure, check the repository's settings or contact the repository owner.

 5. **Collaborate Within Codespaces**